 The Bear by Anton Chekhov

-- NB: No Saturday show this year.
-This is due to a busy Cuckfield calendar with the both the Cuckfield Fireworks and London to Brighton Veteran Car run that weekend.
+- NB: There was no Saturday show this year due to a busy Cuckfield calendar with the both the Cuckfield Fireworks and London to Brighton Veteran Car run that weekend.

-- So the show will run from Tuesday 29th October to Friday Nov 1st
+- So the show ran from Tuesday 29th October to Friday Nov 1st

 Best known for his sparkling comedies of high society (such as Blithe Spirit) Noel Coward was a staple writer and actor in English theatres and film from stage in 1920s until the 1960s (when he played crime boss Mr Bridger in “The Italian Job” with Michael Caine)